Azure/azure-sdk-for-js/sdk/attestation/attestation/review/attestation.api.md

 // @public
 export type DataType = string;

-// Warning: (ae-forgotten-export) The symbol "GeneratedClientContext" needs to be exported by the entry point index.d.ts
-//
 // @public (undocumented)
 export class GeneratedClient extends GeneratedClientContext {
     // Warning: (ae-forgotten-export) The symbol "GeneratedClientOptionalParams" needs to be exported by the entry point index.d.ts